charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 We also tried it with some slightly longer prompts:

-**Prompt**: As the sun set behind the towering mountains, the weary traveler finally caught sight of the distant village, its warm lights flickering like tiny stars

-- **Reference**: As the sun set behind the towering mountains, the weary traveler finally caught sight of the distant village, its warm lights flickering like tiny stars.
-To his great surprise and delight it was located just outside Nefertiti City's main streets in broad daylight
-- **Custom**: The future of artificial intelligence and therefore it's latest two other things are just don't get a couple, if we're now I. This is nothinters before he pointedly has been able to be considered the "It was also noted".
-It is not to change was just

 **Prompt**: In the year 2157, humanity had finally perfected interstellar travel.
 The first colony ship, brimming with hope and thousands of eager settlers

 - **Reference**: In the year 2157, humanity had finally perfected interstellar travel.
 The first colony ship, brimming with hope and thousands of eager settlers in space… But it took a long time for mankind to realize they were entering uncharted territory – something that